aaronparker/image-customise/docs/index.md

 ---
 Windows Customised Defaults is a solution for customising a Windows image to change the settings from the Microsoft defaults to something more enterprise ready.
 The solution will update the Windows default profile, including configuring the default Start menu, and configure Windows feature states.

 Windows Customised Defaults supports Windows 10, Windows 11, Windows Server 2016, Windows Server 2019 and Windows Server 2022, and supports both physical PCs and virtual machine images.
-Primarily aimed at deployment provisioning physical PCs or virtual desktops gold images, the customisations will also work for Windows Server infrastructure roles.
+Aimed at deployment provisioning physical PCs or virtual desktops gold images, the customisations will also work for Windows Server infrastructure roles.

 ## Usage

-The customisations can be executed in an operating system deployment via various methods.
-For example, they can be imported into the Microsoft Deployment Toolkit as an application (see [Create a New Application in the Deployment Workbench](https://docs.microsoft.com/en-us/mem/configmgr/mdt/use-the-mdt#CreateaNewApplicationintheDeploymentWorkbench)), into Configuration Manager as an application as well (see [Create applications in Configuration Manager](https://docs.microsoft.com/en-us/mem/configmgr/apps/deploy-use/create-applications)), packaged as a Win32 application and delivered via Microsoft Intune, executed in an image pipeline using [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview) or [Packer](https://www.packer.io/), and even run manually on a virtual machine gold image.
+The customisations are intended for operating system deployment via various methods, including:

+* Imported into the Microsoft Deployment Toolkit as an application for use during Lite Touch deployments - [Create a New Application in the Deployment Workbench](https://docs.microsoft.com/en-us/mem/configmgr/mdt/use-the-mdt#CreateaNewApplicationintheDeploymentWorkbench)
+* Imported into Configuration Manager for use during Zero Touch deployments: - [Create applications in Configuration Manager](https://docs.microsoft.com/en-us/mem/configmgr/apps/deploy-use/create-applications)
+* Packaged as a Win32 application and delivered via Microsoft Intune during Windows Autopilot - [Win32 app management in Microsoft Intune](https://docs.microsoft.com/en-us/mem/intune/apps/apps-win32-app-management)
+* Executed in a virtual machine image pipeline using [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview) or [Packer](https://www.packer.io/)
+* Or even run manually on a virtual machine gold image if you're not using automation at all

-For the end-user, the default Windows desktop should look similar to this:
+This will configure the Windows image ready for enterprise and and for the end-user, the default Windows desktop should look similar to this:

 ![Default Windows 10 desktop](assets/img/defaultstartmenu.png)